kennyyuen/Background-Game-Music-Generator/README.md

 ## Background

-Every day in the morning, I and my friends take quite a long time read and catching up with all the news.
+Every day in the morning, my friends and I often take quite a long time reading and catching up with all the news daily.
 We human only have 24 hours a day and information in the world is growing rapidly.
 Summarizing them can definitely free our times for doing other stuff.

 ## How is it used?